WeijunAlexWang/wwj/_pages/teaching.md

 **Graduate Course**

 * **Smart City**, teaching assistant, University of Goettingen, Goettigen, Germany.\\
+From April, 2021 to Junly 2021, as teaching assistant of smart city course which focus on **Video analytics** topic, in Falcuty of Mathematics and Computer Science.

+* **Smart City**, teaching assistant, University of Goettingen, Goettigen, Germany.\\
 From November, 2020 to February 2021, as teaching assistant of smart city course which focus on **Video analytics** topic, in Falcuty of Mathematics and Computer Science.

 * **Seminar on Internet Technologies**, teaching assistant, University of Goettingen, Goettigen, Germany.\\